 As a result of the extremely low central pressure (often around 28.35 in./960 millibars but sometimes considerably lower, with a record 25.69 in./870 millibars registered in a 1979 NW Pacific typhoon) surface air spirals inward cyclonically (counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere), converging on a circle of about 20 mi (30 km) diameter that surrounds the hurricane's "eye."
 The circumference of this circle defines the so-called eye wall, where the inward-spiraling, moisture-laden air is forced aloft, causing condensation and the concomitant release of latent heat; after reaching altitudes of tens of thousands of feet above the surface, this air is finally expelled toward the storm's periphery and eventually creates the spiral bands of clouds easily identifiable in satellite photographs.

 The upward velocity of the air and subsequent condensation make the eye wall the region of heaviest precipitation and highest clouds.
 Because the outward increase in pressure is greatest there, the eye wall is also the region of maximum wind speed.
 By contrast, the hurricane eye is almost calm, experiences little or no precipitation, and is often exposed to a clear sky.
-Temperatures in the eye are 10°F to 15°F (5°C-8°C) warmer than those of the surrounding air as a result of sinking currents at the hurricane's core.
+Temperatures in the eye are 10 degrees Fahrenheit to 15 degrees Fahrenheit (5 degrees Celsius-8 degrees Celsius) warmer than those of the surrounding air as a result of sinking currents at the hurricane's core.

 Hurricanes and typhoons usually move westward at about 10 mph (16 kph) during their early stages and then curve poleward as they approach the western boundaries of the oceans at 20° to 30° lat., although more complex tracks are common.
 In the Northern Hemisphere, incipient hurricanes usually form over the tropical Atlantic Ocean and mature as they drift westward; hurricanes also form off the west coast of Mexico and move northeastward from that area.
 Between June and November, an average of six tropical storms per year mature into hurricanes along the east coast of North America, often over the Caribbean Sea or the Gulf of Mexico.
 Two of these storms will typically become major hurricanes (categories 3 to 5 on the Saffir-Simpson scale).
 One to three hurricanes typically approach the U.S. coast annually, some changing their direction from west to northeast as they develop; as many as six hurricanes have struck the United States in one year.
 Hurricanes and typhoons of the N Pacific usually develop sometime between May and December; typhoons and tropical cyclones of the Southern Hemisphere favor the period from December through April; Bay of Bengal and Arabian Sea tropical cyclones occur either between April and June or September and December, the times of the onset and retreat of the monsoon winds.